 The credit-score is calculated based upon several components:

-We list the most important components that influence how you will be scored by us:
+Below, we list the most important components that influence your credit score:

 - The applicable conditions and characteristics of the DLL Partner Program under which you apply for a financial solution;